by Brad Pauly

 The FHA offers affordable loans for those who need financial assistance and don't have much capital.
 Down payments on FHA loans can be as low as 3.5% of the home's value.
 You don't need exceptional credit to qualify for an FHA loan.
 Closing costs are reduced thanks to loan insurance provided by the US government.

 Energy Efficient Mortgage Program (EEM)

 Save even more with the Energy Efficient Mortgage Program.
 The Department of Housing and Urban Development (HUD) offers an add-on to your mortgage that allows you to pay for and install energy efficient appliances and utilities.
 The reduced cost of living will pay for the cost of utilities.
 You will be able to pay off your mortgage faster.
 It benefits both you and your lender equally.
-See HUD’s Energy Action Plan and Energy Efficient Mortgages to learn if you qualify and how to apply.

 First Time Home Buyer Secrets